-February 12, Day 4.
-Drive to Cerro de La Muerte.
+February 29, Day 2: from San Jose to Cerro de La Muerte.
 As we begin our journey, this morning we will drive to the Cerro Buenavista, at the Talamanca Mountains, where we will bird the temperate (montane) forests on the Cerro de la Muerte massif.
-The road reaches even a small pre-paramo habitat (above tree line) where, weather permitting, we will also go birding given that some high elevation birds are only found here, and that includes the fairly common Volcano Junco and the always-shy Peg-billed Finch.
+The road reaches even a small pre-paramo habitat (above tree line) where, weather permitting, we will also go birding given that some high elevation birds are only found here, and that includes the fairly-common Volcano Junco and the always-shy Peg-billed Finch.
 As we ascend this section of the Panamerican Highway, we will begin to notice the presence of tree ferns in the evergreen forest that will, eventually be embedded in the clouds, giving a mysterious appearance, where wonderful birds are found.
-Among the species that we can see today are Sulphur-winged Parakeet, Fiery-throated Hummingbird, Spot-crowned Woodcreeper, Ruddy Treerunner, Buffy Tuftedcheek, Black-billed and Ruddy-capped Nightingale-Thrushes, Long-tailed Silky-Flycatcher, Yellow-winged Vireo, Flame-throated and Black-cheeked warblers, Collared Redstart, Flame-colored Tanager, Yellow-thighed Finch, Slaty Flowerpiercer, Black-thighed Grosbeak and Sooty-capped Bush-Tanager.
+Among the species that we can see today are Sulphur-winged Parakeet, Fiery-throated Hummingbird, Spot-crowned Woodcreeper, Ruddy Treerunner, Buffy Tuftedcheek, Black-billed and Ruddy-capped Nightingale-Thrushes, Long-tailed Silky-Flycatcher, Yellow-winged Vireo, Flamethroated and Black-cheeked warblers.
+Collared Redstart, Flame-colored Tanager, Yellow-thighed Finch, Slaty Flowerpiercer, Black-thighed Grosbeak and Sooty-capped Bush-Tanager.
 Most of these species are found only in the isolated mountain forests of Costa Rica and adjacent Panama, and few of them range below 6000 feet.
-Here we will also have our second chance to enjoy Costa Rica's glamorous bird, the Resplendent Quetzal.
-The lodge landscaping attracts hummingbirds in abundance, including Volcano, Scintillant, Stripe-tailed and Talamanca hummingbirds, as well as White-throated Mountain-gems.
-In addition, Torrent Tyrannulet may be seen foraging in the nearby stream.
+Here we will also have our best chance to enjoy Costa Rica's glamorous bird, the Resplendent Quetzal.
+Various pairs nest in this region and they sometimes even frequent the fruiting trees right behind the lodge.
+The lodge landscaping attracts hummingbirds in abundance, including Volcano, Scintillant, Stripe-tailed and Talamanca hummingbirds, as well as Whitethroated Mountain-gems.
+In addition, American Dipper or Torrent Tyrannulet may be seen foraging in the nearby stream.

-NIGHT: Trogon Lodge, San Gerardo de Dota
+NIGHT: Hotel Savegre, San Gerardo de Dota

-February 13, Day 5: Cerro de la Muerte.
-A full day in the vicinity of San Gerardo de Dota will increase our chances for finding the much sought-after Resplendent Quetzal.
+March 1, Day 3: Cerro de la Muerte.
+A full day in the San Gerardo de Dota area will increase our chances for finding the much sought-after Resplendent Quetzal.
 We will be in contact with local farmers to learn about the recent sightings and will surely organize our outings to increase the changes of seeing this amazing species.
 Also, we will come across opportunities to look for Volcano Hummingbird, Collared Trogon, Silvery-fronted Tapaculo (always difficult to see), Spot-crowned Woodcreeper, Ochraceous Pewee, Black-capped Flycatcher, Barred Becard and Long-tailed Silky-Flycatcher.
 In previous years we have enjoyed feeding flocks containing Flame-throated and Black-cheeked warblers, Collared Redstart, Silver-throated Tanager and other passerine birds.
 Depending on weather conditions, after lunch we will explore the higher elevations along the road to look for the secretive Black Guan or the more widespread Sooty Thrush.
 In some years, we have reported large groups of Barred Parakeet in flight and although they are usually distant, it is exciting to know about the presence of such little-known species.
 Given that the lodge landscaping attracts hummingbirds in abundance, we will plan to explore this area sometime in the day as well.

-NIGHT: Trogon Lodge, San Gerardo de Dota
+NIGHT: Hotel Savegre, San Gerardo de Dota